 The AR gene regulates how follicles respond to dihydrotestosterone (DHT), a hormone derived from testosterone.
 When follicles are genetically sensitive to DHT, it causes them to miniaturize over time, producing finer strands until growth stops.

 Men have only one X chromosome, so they feel AR gene variants more directly with no second copy to offset a high-sensitivity variant.
 People with certain AR variants are more than twice as likely to develop male pattern baldness.
-A large-scale 2017 study published in Nature Communications identified 63 chromosomal loci linked to male androgenic alopecia, six on the X chromosome, with the AR gene showing the strongest association.
+A large-scale 2017 study published in Nature Communications identified 63 chromosomal loci linked to male androgenetic alopecia, six of which are on the X chromosome, with the AR gene showing the strongest association.

 But that same research confirmed that the majority of relevant loci are not on the X chromosome at all.